BMW 8 Series review - Reliability and safety

 The head-up display should help to keep the driver focused, in spite of the potential distraction of the car’s impressive infotainment screens.
 The basic structural engineering of the 8 Series, with it’s extremely rigid Carbon Core platform, stands you in good stead too if the worst should happen.

-The news on the reliability front may not be quite so positive, as the Auto Express Driver Power Survey results placed BMW as a brand in 21st place out of 26 manufacturers ahead of the 8 Series launch – lagging behind Mercedes, Jaguar and particularly Lexus.
+The news on reliability and customer satisfaction may not be quite so positive, as our Driver Power Survey results placed BMW as a brand in 27th position out of 30 manufacturers - although this was one place ahead of Mercedes.

 The standard BMW warranty applies to the 8 Series, which means you get three-years cover with unlimited mileage – the same offer as Mercedes.
 You can also extend the warranty a year at a time for extra cash, as long as you’ve kept up to date with servicing and inspection requirements.
 It’s not a brilliant warranty package compared to some, but it’s better than Audi which limits you to 60,000 miles.